sumitbasera/js-project/README.md

 # js-project
-## this project is developed for learning js and developing basic js games this website will also be handeling multiple api requests along with the user registeration and login
+## This project is developed for learning js and developing basic js games this website will also be handeling multiple api requests along with the user registeration and login

 # Technologies used